mdciotti/QuickHAC-mockups/README.md

 * Preview sample student in browser (without downloading extension, requires Chrome)
 * Grade "watchdog" --- catches numerous missing grades or low/failed assessments, alerts the user
 * Allow users to set goals for each course, can show progress towards goal and how individual grades affect achieving that goal
+* Maybe instead of having the user enter the student ID upon login, we could just scrape all the siblings' IDs from HAC then have all the students auto-populated in the student switcher.
+This would simplify things a bit for the user, and is easier for parents who may not know their student's ID.

 ## Things Users Would Like to See Improved